The semester hasn’t even started yet, and I’m already gonna make a slight revision to our syllabus.

 The movie is interesting as a celebration of NYC that is also quite attentive to some of the recent cultural and intellectual dervelopments in the city’s life.
 As you watch these clips, you might keep an eye out for those references.
 More importantly, consider what image of the city’s life we’re encouraged to take away from this film.
 Just what makes New York a wonderful town in light of this story?
 How does it compare to what we see in White or Broyard?

-One Response to “New York, New York!”
+1 thought on “New York, New York!”

 This is one of my favorite movies!
 And yes, I have it with me.
 I am a huge Gene Kelly fan/classic movie fan in general (also why I love the 40’s).
 Apparently, during the filming the girls were not actually needed for any of the on location shots, but they wanted to go to NYC so they basically pouted in front of Louie B Mayor until he agreed to let them go, resulting in the final scene where the girls wave as the fellas get back on board the ship.
 That was the only scene (as far as I know) that was shot with all of them on location.